 Rough translation: “Alternatively, if the above certificates are displayed by a non-EU citizen, the employees verify the certificates in paper form, while also checking the holder’s ID”.

-In addition, you can point out this helpful link (in Greek), which says the same thing.
+Or you can point out this helpful link (in Greek), which says the same thing.

-Certificate of recovery from Covid
+Certificate of recovery from Covid is valid for 180 days

 PCR / rapid antigen tests